pythonanywhere/flask-tutorials/tutorial-2.md

         self.username = username
         self.password_hash = password_hash

+...but leave the definitions of the `check_password` and `get_id` methods as they are.

-We should also get rid of our naughty, insecure list of users with plaintext passwords -- delete this bit:
+We should also get rid of our naughty, insecure dictionary of users with plaintext passwords -- delete this bit:

     all_users = {
         "admin": User("admin", generate_password_hash("secret")),